Carlos Castaneda: Career

 Castaneda's first three books—The Teachings of Don Juan: A Yaqui Way of Knowledge, A Separate Reality, and Journey to Ixtlan—were written while he was an anthropology student at the University of California, Los Angeles (UCLA).
-He wrote that these books were ethnographic accounts describing his apprenticeship with a traditional "Man of Knowledge" identified as don Juan Matus, an Indigenous Yaqui from northern Mexico.
-The veracity of these books was doubted from their original publication, and they are now widely considered to be fictional.
+He wrote that these books were ethnographic accounts describing his apprenticeship with a traditional "Man of Knowledge" identified as Don Juan Matus, an Indigenous Yaqui from northern Mexico.
+The veracity of these books was doubted from their original publication, and they are considered to be fictional by many scholars.
 Castaneda was awarded his bachelor's and doctoral degrees based on the work described in these books.

-In 1974 his fourth book, Tales of Power, chronicled the end of his apprenticeship with Matus.
-Castaneda continued to be popular with the reading public, and subsequent publications appeared describing further aspects of his training with don Juan.
+In 1974, his fourth book, Tales of Power, chronicled the end of the story of his apprenticeship with Matus.
+Despite published questions and criticism, Castaneda continued to be popular with the reading public, and subsequent publications described further aspects of his training with Don Juan.

 Castaneda wrote that don Juan recognized him as the new nagual, or leader of a party of seers of his lineage.
-Matus also used the term nagual to signify that part of perception which is in the realm of the unknown yet still reachable by man—implying that, for his own party of seers, Matus was a connection to that unknown.
-Castaneda often referred to this unknown realm as "nonordinary reality."
+He said Matus also used the term nagual to signify that part of perception which is in the realm of the unknown yet still reachable by man, implying that, for his party of seers, Matus was a connection to that unknown.
+Castaneda often referred to this unknown realm as "non-ordinary reality".

 While Castaneda was a well-known cultural figure, he rarely appeared in public forums.
 He was the subject of a cover article in the March 5, 1973, issue of Time, which described him as "an enigma wrapped in a mystery wrapped in a tortilla".
 There was controversy when it was revealed that Castaneda might have used a surrogate for his cover portrait.
 Correspondent Sandra Burton, apparently unaware of Castaneda's principle of freedom from personal history, confronted him about discrepancies in his account of his life.
 He responded: "To ask me to verify my life by giving you my statistics ... is like using science to validate sorcery.
 It robs the world of its magic and makes milestones out of us all."
 Following that interview, Castaneda completely retired from public view until the 1990s.